 View: My suite looked out over manicured lawns and gardens to Yalong Bay and the stretch of rival resorts in the distance.
 Near the Park Hyatt's beach, I spotted a wedding and rushed down to share the couple's joy and get a few photos.
 Talk about no expense spared!
 The photography team alone — including videographers and aerial drone operator — numbered 10.
 TEN!
 I would hate to have been paying the bill for that ceremony.

-A letdown: The beach looks beautiful, with its fine white sand, loungers and two-person tents.
+The beach looks beautiful, with its fine white sand, loungers and two-person tents.
 But just two steps into the water and I was standing on a bed of coral and large stones and rocks.
 I found it too painful and awkward to go any further.
 Fortunately, the swimming pool was super-inviting.
 It's huge — 115m long — and has overhanging trees that provide shade when the sun is doing its best to drive people back into the air-conditioned indoors.
 Even at 7.15am, the water was warm.

 Wi-Fi: Free.
 But you can't get Google or Facebook.
 The powers-that-be in Beijing don't approve of them.